borg286/sevtech/README.md

 ## Space

+Note that galaticC

 ### Moon

 * Can trade for the Tier 2 Rocket schematics with villagers if you don't feel dungeon crawling for one

-* GalaticCraft ores are not staged, and therefore fake players can quarry them
+* GalactiCraft ores are not staged, and therefore fake players can quarry them

     * For quarrying, the two best options are RFtools Builders with a storage filter module (for blacklisting) or a Mekanism Digital Miner

+    * Note that the ingots are not the same as the ones you've created up till now, so you may find crafting recipes don’t work with them.

 * Use Meteoric Iron sparingly until you get to the Asteroid belt as it's generation requires waiting in either the moon or mars